West Nile Encephalitis (cont.)

 - What can a person do to reduce the risk of becoming infected with the West Nile virus?

-What is the treatment for West Nile virus?
-Can West Nile virus be prevented with a vaccine?
+What is the incubation period for a West Nile virus infection?

 Find out what women really need.